 Agreement of purchase & sale and offer process

-Before you sign as any offer, Amit walks you through the agreement of purchase and sale, explain the offer process including important clauses, legal documentation, terms and conditions etc. Amit is an experienced negotiator and he will manage your offers and counter-offers.
+Before you sign any offer, Amit walks you through the agreement of purchase and sale and patiently explains the offer process including important clauses, legal documentation, terms and conditions etc so you know exactly where you stand.
+Amit is an experienced negotiator and you can be reassured he will manage your offers and counter-offers in the most efficient way possible in minimum time.
+There are several types of offers to help seal the deal for agreement of purchase and sale that are explained below.

 Types of offers